webdriverio-community/wdio-vscode-service/README.md

 This project was highly inspired by the [vscode-extension-tester](https://www.npmjs.com/package/vscode-extension-tester) project which is based on Selenium.
 This package takes the idea and adapts it to WebdriverIO.

+Starting from VSCode v1.86 it is required to use `webdriverio` v8.14 or later to install Chromedriver with no configuration necessary.
+If you need to test  earlier versions of VSCode, see the [Chromedriver configuration](#chromedriver) section below.

 ## Installation

 To initiate a new WebdriverIO project, run: